Back to Articles

 The self-listing-helper-v3a contract allows the permissionless creation of pools with self-deployed tokens via the create2 function.

-Users who wanted to permissionlessly deploy a pool for an existing Y, would first need to wrap it using their specific wrapping template — say, token Y-Wrapped — and then provide these as inputs to the create2 function, alongside other information.
+Users who wanted to permissionlessly deploy a pool for an existing Y would first need to wrap it using their specific wrapping template — say, token Y-Wrapped — and then provide these as inputs to the create2 function, alongside other information.

 The Self-lister contract does a multitude of input verification when attempting to list a X-to-Y pool.
 Of relevance to the attack and how the hacker bypassed them, follows:

-Verification on creating a X-to-Y pool
+Verification on creating a X-to-Y poolAttacker bypass / input

-Verifies that the X paired token is only of the already approved tokens by the project (e.g. wSTX, ALEX, aBTC)
+Verifies that the X paired token is only one of the already approved tokens by the project (e.g. wSTX, ALEX, aBTC)The attacker passed the ALEX's wSTX token

-The attacker cleverly bypasses this by providing the failed transaction in Step 1, which passes the check, since there is no validation if the transaction actually succeeded.
+Verify that the Y paired token is a wrapper contract that matches their specific source code template.
+The check is done via blockchain transaction deployment proofs using the clarity-stacks library.The attacker provided the failed transaction in Step 1, which passes the check since there is no validation if the transaction actually succeeded.

-The attacker ensured he passed valid inputs and had the underlying ssl-labubu-672d3 tokens to provide the initial pool liquidity amount.
+Sanity checks on the provided pool configurations and liquidity requirements.The attacker ensured he passed valid inputs and had the underlying ssl-labubu-672d3 tokens to provide the initial pool liquidity amount.
+Attacker made a pool with:

-- 2000 wSTX as liquidity for the X token
+• 2000 wSTX as liquidity for the X token

-- 100,000 labubu (ssl-labubu-672d3) tokens as liquidity for Y token
+• 100,000 labubu (ssl-labubu-672d3) tokens as liquidity for the Y token

 The end result of passing the create2 call is that the current ssl-labubu-672d3 malicious contract, deployed in Stage 2, is treated as how a wrapped token would be, and integrated into the internal pool logic of ALEX’s swap pools.